Identifying anomalous radio sources in the EMU Pilot Survey using a complexity-based approach: Results

-Table \ref{tab:results} shows that this function based catalogue boundary provides a completeness of 0.86, an informedness of 0.82, and a purity of 0.57.
-The informedness and purity of the function based catalogue boundary are comparable to the orthogonal thresholds, made at a complexity of 14,000 bytes and SNR at 0.14 as shown in table \ref{tab:miscresults}.
-A key advantage of the function based catalogue boundary however is the much smaller false positive rate with respect to anomalies, approximately one third ($\sim33\%$) the size.
+Summary statistics are presented in table \ref{tab:catsum}.
+Results show only a single false negative for the Anomalous class discussed further in section \ref{sec:errors}.
+We note that the Informedness of the function based catalogue boundary is comparable to the orthogonal thresholds, made at a complexity cut of 14,000 bytes and an SNR cut at 0.14 as shown in table \ref{tab:miscresults}.
+A key advantage of the function based catalogue boundary however is the much smaller false positive rate with respect to anomalies, less than one quarter ($<25\%$) the size.
 This results in a much more efficient search space for unusual objects and can be used to produce an anomaly catalogue of a more manageable size.
-Imposing stricter complexity thresholds on the catalogue boundary can further reduce the false positive rate and improve the purity as shown in table \ref{tab:results}.
-Results including the enrichment sample suggest that a significant improvement in purity can be achieved when stricter complexity thresholds are applied, with results showing a purity of 0.88 and 0.94 when applying complexity thresholds of 15,000 bytes and 17,000 bytes respectively.
-These results allow the trade-off between catalogue size, completeness and purity to be evaluated for different catalogue boundary choices.
-We use estimates of completeness based on the non-bias sub-sample to provide more accurate estimates by avoiding the allocation of too much weight to the tail through oversampling.
-Conversely, we use estimates of purity based on the enriched sub-sample to provide a better representation of the concentration of complex and anomalous sources above the selected complexity cuts.
+Imposing stricter complexity thresholds on top of the functional boundary can further reduce the false positive rate and improve Precision as shown in table \ref{tab:catsum}.
+These results also show a significant improvement in Precision with respect to both anomalies and complex objects can be achieved when stricter complexity thresholds are overlaid, with results showing an enriched Precision of 0.88 and 0.94 when applying complexity thresholds of 15,000 bytes and 17,000 bytes respectively.
+These results allow the trade-off between catalogue size, Recall and Precision to be evaluated for different boundary choices.